qamarian-sds/sds/Spec.md

 ## Unicode

-Ordinarily, the contents of an SDS directory (SDSD), shall be sorted based on their Unicode code point.
+Ordinarily, the contents of an SDS directory (SDSD), shall be sorted based on their Unicode Code Point.

-Assuming we have a directory containing the following files:
+Assuming we have an SDS directory containing the following files:

 ```
 01-07-2019.txt